itskenzylimon/Activity/README.md

 memory.readMemories(); // Returns a a list of all memories stored
 memory.readMemory('key'); // Returns the value of the key with its declared type
-memory.createMemory('key', value); // Creates an entry with the assigned value and key
+memory.insertMemory('key', value, {Duration? duration, bool persist = true}); // Creates an entry with the assigned value and key
-memory.upsertMemory('key', value); // Creates an entry and if the value exist it performs an upsert
+memory.upsertMemory('key', value, {Duration? duration}); // Creates an entry and if the value exist it performs an upsert
-memory.updateMemory('key', value); // Performs an update on the key value
 memory.deleteMemory('key'); // Remove an entry from ActiveMemory
 memory.resetMemory(); // This resets all the entries on ActiveMemory
 memory.hasMemory(); // Checks if a key exists in ActiveMemory